huimiu/tab-dashboard/README.md

 # How to add a new Graph API call

+There are two types of Graph APIs, one will be called from the front-end(most of APIs, use delegated permissions), the other will be called from the back-end(sendActivityNotification, e.g., use application permissions).
+You can refer to [this tutorial](https://learn.microsoft.com/en-us/graph/api/overview?view=graph-rest-beta) to check permission types of the Graph APIs you want to call.

+## From the front-end(use delegated permissions)

+If you want to call a Graph API from the front-end tab, you can refer to the following steps.

-1. Consent scope first.
+1. Consent delegated permissions first.

    You can call [`addNewScope(scopes: string[])`](/tabs/src/service/AddNewScopes.ts) to consent the scopes of permissions you want to add.
 And the consented status will be preserved in a global context [`FxContext`](/tabs/src/components/singletonContext.ts).

-   You can refer to [the Graph API V1.0](https://learn.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0) to get the `scope name of the permission` related to the graph api you want to call.
+   You can refer to [the Graph API V1.0](https://learn.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0) to get the `scope name of the permission` related to the Graph API you want to call.

 2. Create a graph client by adding the scope related to the Graph API you want to call.